Aiuraa/pp-bcrypt/README.md

-# pp-bcrypt
+# PawnPlus BCrypt

 [![sampctl](https://img.shields.io/badge/sampctl-pp--bcrypt-2f2f2f.svg?style=for-the-badge)](https://github.com/Kirima2nd/pp-bcrypt)

-pp-bcrypt is basically a PawnPlus bcrypt with Task based await which makes it to get the results in the same place without having to make a new callbacks.
+PawnPlus BCrypt is a library to make hashing and checking more easy with a help of `Task & Await` from PawnPlus.

-This implementations originally made by Mergevos, but sadly his version is not supporting SyS Bcrypt.
+This implementations originally took from Mergevos, but his version doesn't support SyS Bcrypt.
+Since i don't want to break his work, i decided to make this repo to distinguish between his version and mine.

-Supports hashing for Dynamic String.

 ## Installation